Commercial Strategy 2021-2026

 These are the sectors of immediate interest to us, accompanied by some case-studies of some recent successes in these areas.

-NRW’s energy programme has been designed in response to the Welsh Government’s energy policy and targets including the aspirations that 70% of Wales’ electricity is generated by renewables by 2030, and all new energy projects in Wales to have an element of local ownership from 2020.
+NRW’s energy programme had been designed in response to the Welsh Government’s energy policy and targets including the aspirations that 70% of Wales’ electricity is generated by renewables by 2030, and all new energy projects in Wales to have an element of local ownership from 2020 Up to now NRW has been very successful in encouraging developers and investors to come to Wales and invest in onshore wind and energy projects on the WGWE contributing to this ambition.
+In autumn 2022, the Welsh Government announced their own state-owned onshore wind energy developer body which will impact how NRW delivers its energy services.
+We fully support the Welsh Governments desire to maximise the benefit of such an investment for the people and the economy of Wales.

 We will:

-• Work with Welsh Government to identify preferred delivery models for energy projects and remove barriers to these models
+- Work with Welsh Government and their developer body to identify preferred delivery models for energy projects and remove barriers to these models

 Pen-y-Cymoedd Wind Farm, delivered by Vattenfall UK Ltd, is situated in the Afan Forest Park between Neath and Merthyr Tydfil and showcases the range of SMNR benefits brought to Wales by renewable energy.